 Ms. Xu is the bright and cheery face and voice that welcomes guests and program participants to our office.
 Qi has a background in finance and marketing and is currently getting her Masters degree.
 She is fluent in Mandarin and English.

 Brandon is based out of our Denver, CO office and assists with research projects, tracking legislative policy (at the local, state and federal level), developing and creating campaigns to educate the public about legislative issues related to poverty and our mission.
 Our state level focus is currently Pennsylvania and Colorado.

 THE ONE LESS FOUNDATION works to help families and communities create paths out of poverty through a two-generation approach.

-We are dedicated to alleviating poverty by providing financial education, personal mentoring to individuals and families and education support programs to schools—to help them gain the skills needed to create a path out of poverty.
+We are dedicated to alleviating poverty by providing financial literacy and capability, supplemental education, and personal mentoring to individuals, families and communities to help them gain the skills needed to create a path out of poverty.

 Our organization bridges the gap between academic theory and real life, by providing programs and access to education, resources and opportunity.

 Our programs work to help people achieve goals they never knew they could dream; and inspire individuals, families and communities to become more than they thought possible.